eduardoshanahan/devcontainers-deploy-docker/README.md

 - You prefer working in a consistent, containerized development environment with Devcontainers.
 - You need comprehensive server security and monitoring setup.
 - You require secure, production-ready deployment configurations.
+- You need secure Docker network configuration with proper segmentation.

 ## Quick Start